Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   2. The [=switching set ID=] MAY be added in a relative path to the POST_URL using the Switching() keyword.
      In this case, a CMAF chunk is sent from the live ingest source as POST chunk.cmfv POST_URL/Switching([=switching set ID=])/Streams(stream_id).
-  3. The live ingest source MAY add a kind box in the udta box in each track to signal the switching set it belongs to.
+  3. The live ingest source MAY add a kind box in the "udta" box in each track to signal the switching set it belongs to.
 The schemeIdUri of this kind box SHALL be urn:dashif:ingest:switchingset_id and the value field of the kind box SHALL be the [=switching set ID=].
   4. The switching sets are grouped as adaptation sets present in the DASH manifest in a POST request